 You’ve undoubtedly noticed that certain websites tend to magically reappear right before your eyes once you’ve visited them.
 They’re displayed all over the place—in advertising on Facebook, Instagram and even your email service.
 These are known as “remarketing campaigns.”
 Sometimes, you’ll give in to the temptation to make a purchase, especially if the advertisement is intriguing.
 Other times, you won’t.
 The success of the strategy is highly dependent on the visual appeal of the ad and the perceived value of the proposed offer.
 This remarketing method involves targeting all of the people who’ve visited your website during the past 90 days.
 You can choose to target them according to a precise strategy, for example, to increase web traffic, sales, conversions, brand awareness, subscriptions to your newsletter, etc. I’ll let you in on a little secret: to find the best possible solution, you must do A/B testing.

-I know that this is a long article, so I’ve prepared a little cheat sheet for you, which you can download here.
+I know that this is a long article, so I’ve prepared a little analysis tool for you, which you can download here.
 That way, you can check the boxes as you achieve each one of the goals.
 I wish you a speedy economic recovery and hope you won’t hesitate to contact us if you have any questions or comments!